DineshSekaran/Hadoop/Hive.md

    'escapeChar' = '\\'
    )
 STORED AS TEXTFILE
-LOCATION 's3://location/of/csv/'; can be anything based on our project
+LOCATION 's3://location/of/csv/';--can be anything based on our project
 ```

 # CTAS create table as same/copy